 The main purpose of the risk register is to identify risks to the Plan's administration and financial management.
 Each risk is assessed and tracked using indicators for which targets and guidelines are determined.
 The tracking process helps make sure objectives are met by identifying the reasons of the exceedance and correcting the strategy, if necessary.

-A diversified and resilient asset allocation strategy
+A resilient asset allocation strategy

 A customized mortality table

 To better estimate how long Plan members will live, standard Canadian mortality tables are customized on an annual basis using actual DGPP members' experience and socio-economic analyses.